thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

   - Investigate and implement Pascal compilation fix.
 See [Issue #151](https://github.com/splashkit/splashkit-core/issues/151) and relevant Planner card for more information.
+    - Fix handling of negative enums in SplashKit Translator (this should be done; see Planner card for status)
 - Port SwinGame Functions to SplashKit:
   - Review and port missing functions from SwinGames into SplashKit.
 - Investigate MinGW Compatibility
   - There have been issues with using SplashKit in MinGW, this needs to be investigated.
 - Improve Raspberry Pi Functionality:
+  - Improve GPIO Error Handling (this should be done; see Planner card for status)
   - Implement support for the Raspberry Pi 5, as current support only extends to Raspberry Pi 4B+.
 - Further Integration Testing
   - Conduct detailed testing and bug fixing of SplashKit functionality.